Distress in cancer caregiving: Social

 A number of factors regarding relationships with the patient, spouse, family or others can increase caregiver distress.
 One major factor is the social role changes they often face – for example, being a caregiver and a parent.
 Caregiving can also cause a decrease in the social activities that the caregiver usually engages in because they are required to take on extra tasks to help their loved one.
 For some caregivers, this role strain can cause depression, resentment, or a loss of intimacy with the patient.
 In some families, the stress of caregiving can also lead to increased family conflict.
 For most ill patients and their spousal caregivers, scores of marital satisfaction tend to be very similar to the normal population.
 But for a minority, cancer and caregiving can cause relationship strain and can impact the couple's intimacy.
 Depending on the type of cancer, caregivers have also reported changes in their sexual relationships (usually decreases in sexual activity).
 This may be because of the physical changes and body image issues certain cancer patients can face from treatment or from the cancer itself.

 Lack of knowledge or experience

 There are often issues cited with the dissemination of practical knowledge for caregivers of cancer patients.
-Caregivers often feel underprepared when taking on a caregiver role because they are misinformed, or don't have full information, on the progression the disease may take or the treatment needed for it.
+Caregivers often feel underprepared when taking on a caregiver role because they are misinformed, or do not have full information, on the progression the disease may take or the treatment needed for it.
 There is also a lack of information or communication between the caregiver and medical staff regarding how they should provide care.
 Often, caregivers have little knowledge of the resources available to them to assist in their roles, or to help them cope with the psychological difficulties they themselves are having.
 Educating the caregiver has been shown to decrease stress levels.